gitzhqian/DBx1000_engine/README.md

 HDBMS
 -----------------

-HDBMS is a testbed of different storage layouts.
+HDBMS is a testbed for different storage layouts.

 This testbed is based on the DBx1000 system, whose concurrency control scalability study can be found in the following paper: